ptrpl4/GitBookWiki/programming/js/js.md

 oReq.send();
 ```

-we can clean things up and write something a little more concise and readable with promises and modern syntax
+we can clean things up and write with promises and modern syntax

 ```javascript
 fetch('./api/some.json')